Buffalo’s Pegula eyes 1st Slam semifinal at Australian Open

 “I didn’t mean to say that, but that’s good that I said that,” she said.
 “So far, that IS my biggest title, so that’s factual and true — but also, hopefully, definitely not the last.”

 Pegula’s had a winding journey in professional tennis and, at the Australian Open, she is hoping to add by far her most significant trophy yet.
-When she steps on court to face 2012-13 champion Victoria Azarenka on Tuesday, Pegula will be appearing in the quarterfinals for the third year in a row at Melbourne Park – and for the fifth time overall at a major, all in the past 24 months.
+When she steps on court to face 2012-13 champion Victoria Azarenka on Tuesday at 7 p.m.
+(3 a.m.
+EST), Pegula will be appearing in the quarterfinals for the third year in a row at Melbourne Park — and for the fifth time overall at a major, all in the past 24 months.

 The No. 3 Pegula is the highest-seeded woman remaining, with No. 1 Iga Swiatek and No. 2 Ons Jabeur eliminated.